Taritsyn/LibSassHost/nuget/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LibSass version 3.4.6.
+   1. Added support of LibSass version 3.4.6;
+   2. LibSassHost.Native.debian-x64 package has been replaced by the LibSassHost.Native.linux-x64 package.

    ============
    PROJECT SITE